sofoldigital/contact-notes-app/README.md

 When creating the profile documents:

 - Document ID should be the UID for the user
-- Field should be "name"
+- Field should be "displayName"
 - Value should be the name of the user who the UID belongs to

 6. Click Save